CapnKitten/Material-Discord/README.md

 ## Previews

-(Animations in the GIFs are sped up)
+(Previews are subject to be out of date / Animations in the GIFs are sped up)
 #### Changing status

 ![discord-status](https://user-images.githubusercontent.com/4013216/36956319-bea5497a-1ffb-11e8-862c-d8a926b1f6a1.gif)